Skip to Main Content

 Credit One Bank® Platinum Visa® for Rebuilding Credit Overview*

-However, this card’s APR is very high, and its annual fee is as high as many premium rewards cards’ annual fees.
-Plus, your initial spending limit will only be $300 to $500.
+However, this card’s APR is relatively high, and its annual fee is as high as many premium rewards cards’ annual fees.
+Plus, your initial spending limit will only be $300 to $500, which might be lower than you prefer.
 If you’re focused on improving your credit score, the Credit One Platinum could be a short-term solution, but a secured card can be a more sustainable, less costly choice for achieving a better credit score.

 Rewards